aleacevedo/ipfs-proxy-server/README.md

 ### FrontEnd

-You can navigate to http://localhost:3000 where you will find the devoloped front-end
+You can navigate to http://localhost:3000 where you will find the developed front-end

 ### Proxy